 Use this option to select the GNSS file from which Inertial Explorer obtains updates.
-In most cases, the combined solution is suggested or specify an alternate file by selecting External trajectory from the drop-down menu and clicking the Browse External button.
+In most cases, the combined solution is suggested.
+However, you may specify an alternate file by selecting External trajectory from the drop-down menu and clicking the Browse External button.